Get free SEO audit

 - A good method of following the performance of existing content

 Statistics can change a lot for separate keywords, so you would want to keep a close watch of those that are most important to you.
 Keep a priority list to do effective research and not waste time.
+Use the free website word count tool to calculate the right number of keywords your competitors have.

 Use your own analytics.
 The biggest takeaway from keywords is their practical use.
 Add them to your content and see how each separate page and blog post performs.
 This will give you the best possible indication that your plan is working.